How much time should you spend on repurposing content?

-Personally I would say 20-30% creating and 70-80% a mixture of content repurposing and promoting.
+At Content 10x, we’d say 20-30% creating and 70-80% a mixture of content repurposing and promoting.

-The time trade-off: New vs repurposed content
+The time trade-off: Original vs repurposed content

-10 hours per week
+10 hours per month

-- 4 podcast episodes – 2 hours each
+5 podcast episodes – 2 hours each

 2 hours on your podcast – prep, the episode recording itself, post interview work

-8 hours on repurposing:
+8 hours on repurposing, consisting of:

 - 2 hours writing an article

-- 2 hours on creating a video
+- 2 hours creating a video

-- 2 hours creating social media graphics
+- 2 hours creating social media posts and graphics

 - 2 hours publishing content on social media, your blog, YouTube etc

-This approach means lots of content, lots of links directly back to your website.
-Your content is more focused on one topic.
-More people can be reached in different places.
+This approach means lots of content and lots of links directly back to your website.
+Your content is more focused on one topic and more people can be reached in different places.

-I hope I’ve given you something to think about…what is your allocation of time when it comes to content creation?
+So, what is your allocation of time when it comes to content creation?